mamiksik/knowledge-engeneering-2024/readme.md

 4. Add new function to the main script (`main.py`) and call the function created in step 3, passing necessary parameters and possible saving the result to file.
 Make sure the function is decorated with `@cli_app.command()`
 5. Use click to add optional parameters to the function

+**We welcome contributions to this repository.
+If you have any questions, feel free to open an issue.**

 # Components requiring heavy preprocessing computation
 For components that require heavy preprocessing computation, such as sentiment analysis using large language models, it's recomended to handle the preprocessing in a separate notebook or script and save the result to a file.
 The main script should then load the file and perform the remaining operations.
 This will save time and resources.